Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Methods

 \section{Methods}

-We used an open-source dataset of think-aloud chemistry problem solving collected from novice and intermediate students in two intelligent tutoring systems \cite{borchers2024using}.\footnote{Dataset available at \url{https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=5371}} The dataset contains 630 step-level interactions with graded responses \textit{following each} think-aloud utterance (see \cite{borchers2024using}).
-Our main analyses used GPT-4.1 (Model ID: 1744316542), which is widely used in AIED \cite{schmucker2024ruffle,borchers2025can}.
-Though not reported for space, we replicated the results for RQ1 and RQ2 using the open-source WizardLM2 7B model via Ollama \cite{xu2023wizardlm}.
-All analyses are reproducible using the provided code and can be extended to other models and datasets.\footnote{\url{https://anonymous.4open.science/r/llm-thinkaloud-15C6/README.md}}
+We used an open-source dataset of think-aloud chemistry problem solving collected from novice and intermediate students interacting with two intelligent tutoring systems \cite{borchers2024using}.\footnote{Dataset available at \url{https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=5371}} The original study included $N=10$ students enrolled in U.S. undergraduate (90\%) and graduate (10\%) programs, recruited from two universities.
+Participants self-reported moderate prior experience with stoichiometry (mean $=3.4$ on a 5-point scale).
+Students completed multi-step stoichiometry problems in StoichTutor \cite{mclaren2011polite} while thinking aloud during interactions with the tutoring systems.

+The dataset contains 630 step-level interactions with graded responses \textit{following each} think-aloud utterance (see \cite{borchers2024using}).
+Our main analyses used GPT-4.1 (Model ID: 1744316542, run on December 30, 2025), which is widely used in the field of AI-based learning technologies \cite{schmucker2024ruffle,borchers2025can}.
+We replicated the results for RQ1 and RQ2 using the open-source \texttt{WizardLM-2-7B} model (as a representative, smaller open-source LLM) via Ollama \cite{xu2023wizardlm}.
+All analyses and LLM experiments are reproducible using the provided code and can be extended to other models and datasets.
+Our open-source code repository also contains details regarding the replication results with WizardLM-2 \cite{repo}.
+We report results for GPT-4.1 for brevity unless otherwise noted.